-Since 2001, the province's Ethnocultural Community Support Program has provided 1,225 grants totalling \$6.7 million, to more than 219 organizations.
+Since 2001, the province's Ethnocultural Community Support Program has provided 1,284 grants totalling \$7.12 million, to more than 228 organizations.

-In 2013/14, the Multiculturalism Secretariat provided assistance to 121 ethnocultural community groups/organizations in formalizing structure and preparing provincial grant applications and approved 72 grants to Manitoba ethnocultural community organizations under the Ethnocultural Community Support Program (ECSP).
+In 2014/15, the Multiculturalism Secretariat provided assistance to 101 ethnocultural community groups/organizations in formalizing structure and preparing provincial grant applications and approved 59 grants to Manitoba ethnocultural community organizations under the Ethnocultural Community Support Program (ECSP).

-The secretariat coordinated two citizenship ceremonies on behalf of the Minister, including one at the Legislative Building and a joint ceremony with the Royal Canadian Mounted Police (RCMP) D Division to recognize Manitoba Day and the contributions of the RCMP.
+The secretariat coordinated two citizenship ceremonies on behalf of the Minister, including one at the VIA Rail Building as part of the celebrations for Multiculturalism Day in Canada and a joint ceremony with the Canadian Museum for Human Rights on December 10th which coincided with the anniversary of the United Nations Declaration of Human Rights.